Quark: Etymology

 For some time, Gell-Mann was undecided on an actual spelling for the term he intended to coin, until he found the word quark in James Joyce's 1939 book Finnegans Wake:

-The word quark is an outdated English word meaning to croak and the above-quoted lines are about a bird choir mocking king Mark of Cornwall in the legend of Tristan and Iseult.
+The word quark is an old English word meaning to croak and the above-quoted lines are about a bird choir mocking king Mark of Cornwall in the legend of Tristan and Iseult.
 Especially in the German-speaking parts of the world there is a widespread legend, however, that Joyce had taken it from the word Quark, a German word of Slavic origin which denotes a curd cheese, but is also a colloquial term for "trivial nonsense".
 In the legend it is said that he had heard it on a journey to Germany at a farmers' market in Freiburg.

 Some authors, however, defend a possible German origin of Joyce's word quark.
 Gell-Mann went into further detail regarding the name of the quark in his 1994 book The Quark and the Jaguar:

 Zweig preferred the name ace for the particle he had theorized, but Gell-Mann's terminology came to prominence once the quark model had been commonly accepted.

 The quark flavors were given their names for several reasons.
 The up and down quarks are named after the up and down components of isospin, which they carry.
 Strange quarks were given their name because they were discovered to be components of the strange particles discovered in cosmic rays years before the quark model was proposed; these particles were deemed "strange" because they had unusually long lifetimes.
-Glashow, who co-proposed charm quark with Bjorken, is quoted as saying, "We called our construct the 'charmed quark', for we were fascinated and pleased by the symmetry it brought to the subnuclear world."
-The names "bottom" and "top", coined by Harari, were chosen because they are "logical partners for up and down quarks".
-Alternative names for bottom and top quarks are "beauty" and "truth" respectively, but these names have somewhat fallen out of use.
+Glashow, who co-proposed the charm quark with Bjorken, is quoted as saying, "We called our construct the 'charmed quark', for we were fascinated and pleased by the symmetry it brought to the subnuclear world."
+The names "top" and "bottom", coined by Harari, were chosen because they are "logical partners for up and down quarks".
+Alternative names for top and bottom quarks are "truth" and "beauty" respectively, but these names have somewhat fallen out of use.
 While "truth" never did catch on, accelerator complexes devoted to massive production of bottom quarks are sometimes called "beauty factories".